Sabbatical Leaves and Professional Staff Development Leaves

 • Committees include but are not limited to curriculum and personnel.

 The Sabbatical Leave Program is governed by the provisions of Article XXVII of the Agreement between the State of New Jersey and the Council of New Jersey State College Locals, NJSFT-AFT, AFL-CIO.
-For information about last year's sabbatical leaves, click here.

 Professional Staff Development Leave